patrickmelix/Python4ChemistryTools/README.md

 # Python4ChemistryTools
 My personal Python toolbox for theoretical chemistry.

-- supercell.py: Generate Supercell from xyz-Trajectory file
+- supercell.py: Generate Supercell from xyz-Trajectory file, can be used as module or standalone.